- Cancer Risk

 Ulcerative colitis (UC) is an inflammatory bowel disease that affects the lining of your colon and rectum and causes swelling and ulcers in your digestive tract.
 While there is no cure for the disease, it can be managed with proper medication and a healthy diet.

 Symptoms of UC usually develop gradually over time.
-Initial symptoms may include:
+Initial symptoms may include the following:

 - Diarrhea that does not get better with probiotics and antibiotics